 SUWC offers a wide range of activities and events that reflect the varied interests of its diverse membership.
 The club is open to women who are a part of the Stanford community, including active and emeritus faculty, senior administrators, fellows, scholars, spouses, partners and widows, thereof.

-In addition to more than a dozen special interest groups, the Women’s Club hosts organization-wide events such as the Autumn Brunch at the Hoover House and the Spring Fashion Show and Luncheon.
+In addition to more than a dozen special interest groups, the Women’s Club hosts organization-wide events such as the Autumn Brunch at the Hoover House and the Campus Collectors’ Tour.

 We hope you will find at least one interest group you’d like to join.
 Even better, we invite all members to consider starting new sections, if you don’t see one that tickles your fancy.

 The Stanford University Women’s Club was founded in 1896 by Jessie Knight Jordan, wife of then Stanford President, David Starr Jordan.
 Mrs. Jordan’s goal was to create a club that would promote good friendships, welcome newcomers to the university, and enable women to share mutual interests.
 At its first meeting in 1896, 60 women met at the home of Mrs. Jordan.
 The program was entitled “Nonsense Afternoon,” with songs, poetry and stories.
 Dues of 25 cents were collected.